Enhanced Mid-Infrared Single-Photon Detection with Antenna-Coupled Superconducting Nanowires: Results and Discussion

-In the mid-IR regime, the noise-equivalent power (NEP) is often used as a performance metric for photodetectors.
-The NEP for a single-photon detector is given by $\text{NEP} = (h\nu/\eta)\sqrt{2D}$ \cite{taylor2023low}, where $h\nu$ is the photon energy, $\eta$ is the photon-detection efficiency and $D$ is the DCR of the detector.
-For an SNSPD operating at saturated internal detection efficiency, $\eta$ is therefore determined by the photon-absorption efficiency ($\eta_{\mathrm{abs}}$).
+In the mid-IR regime, the noise-equivalent power (NEP) is often used as a performance metric for photodetectors, defined as $\text{NEP} = (h\nu/\eta)\sqrt{2D}$, where $h\nu$ is the photon energy, $\eta$ is the photon-detection efficiency and $D$ is the dark-count rate \cite{taylor2023low}.

-We now compare the NEP for two SNSPD configurations in the mid-IR wavelength range of 4.5 µm to 7 µm.
-The first configuration is a conventional meandered SNSPD spanning 50 × 50 µ\si{m^2} area, consisting of an 80 nm-wide, 3 nm-thick WSi nanowire with 25\% filling fraction on a 300 nm-thick \si{SiO_2} layer on Si substrate.
-For unpolarized free-space illumination, the photon-absorption efficiency of the meander was obtained from FDTD simulations and was found to decrease monotonically from 2.1\% at 5 µm to 1.4\% at 7 µm, as shown in Supplementary Figure S2b.
-Assuming saturated internal detection efficiency for the meander at these wavelengths, $\eta$ is therefore set by the photon-absorption efficiency.

-For the DCR estimation of the conventional meander, we can consider that the background-induced DCR scales almost linearly with the total nanowire length in the meander, as supported by the data presented in Figure \ref{fig:Fig4}a.
-If the background-induced DCR per unit square length of the meander is $\Gamma_{\mathrm{sq}}$ at the saturation knee current ($I_{\mathrm{sat}}$), then the total DCR ($D$) for this geometry is given by $9.766 \times 10^4 \times \Gamma_{\mathrm{sq}} \,\text{Hz}$.
-Here, $I_{\mathrm{sat}}$ denotes the bias current at which the SNSPD achieves saturated internal detection efficiency and is therefore often used as the operating bias condition for the SNSPD, and $9.766 \times 10^4$ is the calculated total number of squares of the photon-sensitive nanowire ($N_{\mathrm{sq}}$), determined from the total meander length set by the nanowire filling fraction.
-Substituting these values into the NEP equation allows us to plot the NEP of the meandered nanowire geometry as a function of wavelength, as shown in Figure \ref{fig:Fig4}d.
+We now compare the NEP of two SNSPD geometries in the mid-IR wavelength of 4.5 µm to 7 µm.
+The first is a conventional meandered SNSPD spanning 50 × 50 µ\si{m^2} area, consisting of an 80 nm-wide, 3 nm-thick WSi nanowire with 25\% filling fraction on a 300 nm \si{SiO_2} layer on Si substrate.
+FDTD simulations show that its photon-absorption efficiency under unpolarized illumination decreases from 2.1\% at 5 µm to 1.4\% at 7 µm (Supporting Information, Figure S2b).
+Assuming saturated internal detection efficiency, $\eta$ is therefore set by the photon-absorption efficiency.
+For the DCR estimation, we assume that the background-induced DCR scales almost linearly with the total nanowire length in the meander, as supported by Figure \ref{fig:Fig4}a.
+Hence, the background-induced DCR at the saturation knee current ($I_{\mathrm{sat}}$) is given by $D = N_{\mathrm{sq}} \times \Gamma_{\mathrm{sq}}$, where $\Gamma_{\mathrm{sq}}$ is the background-induced DCR per unit square length of the meander and $N_{\mathrm{sq}} = 9.7656 \times 10^4$ is the total number of squares of the photon-sensitive nanowire in the meander, determined from the total meander length set by the nanowire filling fraction.
+Here, $I_{\mathrm{sat}}$ denotes the bias current at which the SNSPD achieves saturated internal detection efficiency and is therefore often used as the operating bias.
+The resulting NEP of the meandered nanowire as a function of wavelength is shown in Figure \ref{fig:Fig4}d.